jtjacques/mturk-manage/README.md

   * The IP address of the worker.
     * This is gathered by the client, at accept time, using the third-party <https://www.ipify.org/> API.

-These items are displayed in the interface as the *Answer* for the task and is included in any downloaded data files.
+These items are displayed in the interface as the *Answer* for the task and are included in any downloaded data files.

 #### Technical Implementation
 For reference, the following described the process used to create *One-off Payment* tasks.